Woman pleads guilty in ‘Killer Clown’ case

 WEST PALM BEACH, Fla.
 (WJHL) – A woman has pleaded guilty to murder in the “Killer Clown” case of 1990, court documents show.

-Sheila Keen-Warren, arrested in 2017, entered a guilty plea Tuesday to one count of second-degree murder in the death of Marlene Warren in Palm Beach, Florida.
+Sheila Keen-Warren, arrested in 2017, entered a guilty plea Tuesday to one count of second-degree murder in the death of Marlene Warren in Palm Beach, Fla.

 According to authorities, Warren was fatally shot by a person wearing an orange wig, a red nose, and white face paint who handed her flowers and foil balloons at her South Florida home, The Associated Press reports.